MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-azure-data-lake-storage-integration.md

 5. Configure refresh/recreate incremental refresh policies.

-## Connecting to the data by using the ADLS Gen 2 connector
+## Connect to the data by using the ADLS Gen 2 connector

 The scope of this document describes ADLS Gen 2 dataflows connections and not the Power BI ADLS Gen 2 connector.
 Working with the ADLS Gen 2 connector is a separate, possibly additive, scenario.
 The ADLS connector simply uses ADLS as a datasource.
 So using Power Query Online to query against that data doesn’t have to be in CDM format, it can be whatever data format the customer wants.
 For more information, see [Azure Data Lake Storage Gen2](/power-query/connectors/datalakestorage).